 In Guinea-Bissau, Humanity & Inclusion continues to run programs under the operating name "Handicap International."

-In Guinea-Bissau, Handicap International is working in collaboration with national stakeholders to improve living conditions for people in disabling situations and to ensure their social and economic inclusion.
+In Guinea-Bissau since 2006, Humanity & Inclusion has been working in collaboration with national stakeholders to improve living conditions for people with disabilities and to ensure their social and economic inclusion.

-Handicap International works to improve the early identification of children with disabilities both in schools and communities in Guinea-Bissau.
-The organization also combats stigma surrounding disability, and raises awareness among communities of the importance of fighting violence against children.
+Humanity & Inclusion works to improve the early identification of children with disabilities both in schools and communities.
+The organization combats stigma surrounding disability raises awareness among communities of the importance of fighting violence against children.

 The organization also works specifically on the link between HIV and disability to help improve access to health services for vulnerable populations.

 Humanity & Inclusion has been in Guinea-Bissau since 2006, promoting a culture of dignity, access, and inclusion for ALL people with disabilities and who are vulnerable.
 Over time, we have evolved our work to meet the dynamic needs of the communities where we serve.

 Read on to learn more about our past work in Guinea-Bissau, and consider investing in our future.

 From 2000 to 2006, Humanity & Inclusion helped with the creation of orthopaedic fitting centers, the economic inclusion of people with disabilities and the campaign against mines and explosive remnants of war.